Electric machine: Induction motor

 Induction motors are the most common type of motor used, and almost the only motor used in AC applications.
-It's popularity comes from its simplicity: by leveraging induction between the stator and rotor to generate the field winding's magnetic field, it removes the need for brushes, slip rings, or complex circuits, making it simpler and more rugged.
+Its popularity comes from its simplicity: by leveraging induction between the stator and rotor to generate the field winding's magnetic field, it removes the need for brushes, slip rings, or complex circuits, making it simpler and more rugged.
 The squirrel cage rotor design is the most common, however traditional wound rotors exist.
 Induction motors are available in three phase or single phase, although single phase induction motors cannot self-start, and require some type of starting circuit.
 Induction motors are both common in applications such as compressors for air conditioners and refrigerators, large fans and pumps, and conveyor systems.